Bulgaria accuses Russia of other bomb attacks on Nato

 "A disinformation report that has no factual basis is in itself an example of disinformation," the Chinese EU embassy retorted.

-Borrell, in his remarks to MEPs, noted that Moscow was seeking a "strategic alliance" with China to reduce its dependence on Western technology exports and gas and oil imports.
+Borrell, in his remarks to MEPs, noted that Moscow was seeking a "strategic alliance" with Beijing to reduce its need for Western technology exports and gas and oil imports.

-But the EU top diplomat said Russia would have a hard time replacing its European client.
+But Russia would have a hard time replacing its European client, he said.

-"Economically speaking, Russia is the size of Italy, not much more than Spain," he said.
+"Economically speaking, Russia is the size of Italy, not much more than Spain," Borrell noted.

-"Russia is an 'annuitant' economy ... without this [EU gas and oil money] it would have a real problem," he added.
+"Russia is an 'annuitant' economy ... without this [EU gas and oil money] it would have a real problem," he said.

-"There is no one else big enough to replace us," Borrell said, noting that Russia would have to build "a lot of [new] infrastructure" if it wanted to become "dependent" on China instead.
+"There is no one else big enough to replace us," Borrell said, adding Russia would have to build "a lot of [new] infrastructure" if it wanted to become "dependent" on China instead.